aiidalab/aiidalab-test-app-action/README.md

     selenium.get_screenshot_as_file('screenshots/example.png')
 ```

-Important: The app path will *always* end in `.../app`, and does not depend on the app name.
+Important: The app will always be installed under the endpoint `app`; the name of the endpoint does not depend on the app name.